SeanKilleen/seankilleen.github.io/_posts/2020-05-28-building-my-jekyll-blog-with-ubuntu-on-wsl2.md

 (If you'd like help on any of the above, leave a message in the comments and I'll expand on this blog post.)

-* Pulled my repo
+Then, I went back and forth on dependencies and installation stuff, but it wasn't that bad.

-* Went back and forth installing ruby and gems, installing missing libs along the way.
+## The shortcut, if you don't want to do all of that back and forth

-## The shortcut, if you don't want to do all that
+* Update package list: `sudo apt update`
 * For Ruby: `sudo apt-get install ruby-full`
 * For Bundler: `sudo gem install bundler`
 * Install dev dependencies that my gems need: `sudo apt-get install make gcc gpp build-essential zlib1g zlib1g-dev`